microsoft/pxt/docs/defining-blocks.md

 ### Category groups

-You can make your category more organized by grouping similar or related blocks together inside **groups**.
-When using the groups feature, blocks of the same group will appear together in the toolbox flyout, and the group's label will be displayed above them.
+You can make your block category more organized by grouping similar or related blocks together inside [**groups**](/playground#basic-groups).
+When using the groups feature, blocks of the same group will appear together in the toolbox flyout and the group's label will be displayed above them.
 This makes it easier for the user to go through your available blocks.

 To define your groups, add the `groups` attribute to your namespace.
 The `groups` attribute is an array of group names.
 You can individually assign blocks to these groups when defining each block.

 > **Note**: The order in which you define your groups is the order in which the groups will appear in the toolbox flyout

-> **Note**: Blocks that are not put into groups are placed in a default `others` group, which does not show a label.
-The `others` group can be used to decide where the ungrouped blocks will appear with respect to your other groups.
+> **Note**: Blocks that are not assigned to a named group are placed in the default `others` group, which does not show a label.
+The `others` group can be used to decide where in the order of groups the ungrouped blocks will appear.
+This is based on where you place `others` in the `groups` array.

-> **Note**: When assigning blocks to groups, names are case sensitive, so make sure the group names you put on your blocks are identical to the ones in your group definitions
+> **Note**: When assigning blocks to groups, names are case sensitive, so make sure the group names you put on your blocks are identical to the ones in your group definitions.

 ```typescript-ignore
 /**